BoltzExchange/boltz-backend/docs/scripting.md

 An example for this can be found in the [`boltz-core`](https://github.com/BoltzExchange/boltz-core/blob/master/lib/swap/Refund.ts#L20) reference library.
 The linked function uses the claim function from above but requires the timeout block height as argument and sets an empty preimage.

-## EVM chains
+## EVM Chains

 The HTLCs that Boltz uses on EVM chains are not single use scripts, but contracts.
-The source for the those contracts and integration tests can be found in the [`boltz-core`](https://github.com/BoltzExchange/boltz-core/tree/master/contracts) [r](https://github.com/BoltzExchange/boltz-core/blob/master/lib/swap/Scripts.ts)eference library.
+The source for the those contracts and integration tests can be found in the [`boltz-core`](https://github.com/BoltzExchange/boltz-core/tree/master/contracts) reference library.